-When we find our birds with loose droppings the first disease that springs to mind is coccidiosis.
-But what exactly is coccidiosis and how does it affect our birds?
+Coccidiosis in chickens is fairly common, so when we find our birds with loose droppings and a depressed appearance, the first disease that springs to mind is coccidiosis, but what exactly is coccidiosis and how does it affect our birds?

-Coccidiosis is a parasite which damages the gut wall of chickens.
-There are a number of species of coccidiosis and their affects vary from harmless right through to life threatening.
+Coccidiosis is a parasite that damages the gut wall of chickens.
+There are a number of species of coccidiosis in chickens and their effects vary from harmless right through to life-threatening.

 The life cycle of coccidiosis is important if we are to understand how to control this parasite.
 The life cycle starts with what is known as an unsporulated oocyst.
-Basically it is like an egg containing an early stage of the coccidiosis which is yet to develop.
-In this state the oocyst is unable to cause disease if eaten.
-The oocyst sporulates (develops so that it becomes infective) in as little as 24 hours under optimum conditions (a humid environment at 25-30 degrees Celsius).
+Basically, it is like an egg containing an early stage of coccidiosis which is yet to develop.
+In this state, the oocyst is unable to cause disease if eaten.
+The oocyst sporulates (develops to become infective) in as little as 24 hours under optimum conditions (a humid environment at 25-30 degrees Celsius).

-When the sporulated oocyst is eaten by the chicken chemicals in the gut break down the oocyst wall and release the infective form of the coccidiosis called the sporocyst.
+When the chicken eats the sporulated oocyst, chemicals in the gut break down the oocyst wall and release the infective form of the coccidiosis called the sporocyst.

-These sporocysts change into sporozoites which invade the cells of the gut wall and replicate.
-When the sporozoites have replicated in the cell, the cell bursts releasing another stage of coccidiosis called merizoites.
+These sporocysts change into sporozoites which invade the cells of the gut wall and replicate, when the sporozoites have replicated in the cell, the cell bursts releasing another stage of coccidiosis called merozoites.

-These merizoites go on to invade and destroy more of the cells in the gut wall.
-Eventually the coccidiosis infection results in the production of more oocysts which are passed out with the faeces into the environment and can go on to infect other chickens.
+These merozoites go on to invade and destroy more of the cells in the gut wall.
+Eventually, the coccidiosis infection results in more oocysts, which are passed out with the faeces into the environment and can infect other chickens.

-The aim of poultry keepers and vets is to ensure that birds are exposed to low levels of coccidiosis so that they build up immunity but not so many oocysts that they suffer the ill effects described above.
+Poultry keepers and vets aim to ensure that birds are exposed to low levels of coccidiosis to build up immunity but not so many oocysts that they suffer the ill effects described above.

-In general immunity is not given from the hens to their chicks and the chicks will get exposed to coccidiosis in the first few weeks of life and will go on to develop immunity with or without clinical disease.
-One group of chickens which do not develop this immunity are battery hens as they are not exposed to their own faeces.
-When these birds are rehomed at the end of their flock life they suddenly become exposed to coccidiosis and then can go on to develop clinical signs.
+In general, immunity is not given from the hens to their chicks, and the chicks will get exposed to coccidiosis in the first few weeks of life.
+They will go on to develop immunity with or without clinical disease.
+One group of chickens which do not develop this immunity are battery hens, as they are not exposed to their own faeces.
+When these birds are rehomed at the end of their flock life, they suddenly become exposed to coccidiosis and then can go on to develop clinical signs.

 Treatment of coccidiosis

 The first and most important thing is to ensure that the shed is properly cleaned and disinfected to remove and destroy the coccidiosis oocysts.
-This involves removing the old litter, using a detergent to remove dirt and grease so that the disinfectant can work and finally using a disinfectant such as Interkokask which is DEFRA approved and licensed to kill oocysts, many commonly used disinfectants are unable to kill the oocysts and will be much less effective.
-This will stop your young flock being exposed to large numbers of oocysts and their immune systems being overwhelmed.
+This involves removing the old litter, using a detergent to remove dirt and grease so that the disinfectant can work and finally using a disinfectant such as Bi-OO-Cyst or Interkokask which is DEFRA approved and licensed to kill oocysts.

 The next step is where your birds are placed to stop too many oocysts sporulating (developing to become infective) at once.
-As stated above oocysts develop under warm damp conditions quickly.
-Whilst your young birds need heat and we can’t take that away from them we can control the humidity.
-This involves having good ventilation and keeping the bedding dry, this may involve topping up the bedding or using drying agents such as BioDri.
+As stated above, oocysts develop under warm damp conditions quickly.
+While your young birds need heat, and we can’t take that away from them, we can control the humidity.
+This involves having good ventilation and keeping the bedding dry; this may involve topping up the bedding or using drying agents such as BioDri.

-For most backyard producers the above steps should be sufficient to prevent disease outbreaks, however in larger scale holdings medication can be used to control coccidiosis.
-There are two kinds of drugs: coccidiostats which slow the development of the coccidiosis.
+For most backyard producers, the above steps should be sufficient to prevent disease outbreaks in larger scale holdings; some medication can be used to control coccidiosis.
+There are two kinds of drugs: coccidiostats which slow the development of coccidiosis.
 This allows the bird to develop immunity to coccidiosis without being overwhelmed.

-Another commonly used preparation is Amprolium hydrochloride 3.84% (Coxoid) This is licensed under the Small Animal Excemption Scheme (SAES) this means you can buy this product in pet shops and online but it is only intended for use in non food producing animals so again it should only be used under the guidelines of your prescribing vet.
-For more information on the treatment of your birds it is always best to discuss with your vet.
+Another commonly used preparation is Amprolium hydrochloride 3.84% (Coxoid).
+This is licensed under the Small Animal Exemption Scheme (SAES); this means you can buy this product in pet shops and online, but it is only intended for use in non-food producing animals, so again it should only be used under the guidelines of your prescribing vet.
+For more information on the treatment of your birds, it is always best to discuss it with your vet.

-Finally other poultry can be infected by coccidiosis however each species of poultry have their own species of coccidiosis that infect them.
-For example the species of coccidiosis in chickens will not cause disease in turkeys or geese and vice versa.
+Finally, other poultry can be infected by coccidiosis; however, each poultry species has its own coccidiosis species that infect them.
+For example, the species of coccidiosis in chickens will not cause disease in turkeys or geese and vice versa.

-The optimum conditions for coccidiosis to develop in chickens are the same for coccidiosis in turkeys so the control and prevention are as described above.
+The optimum conditions for coccidiosis to develop in chickens are the same for coccidiosis in turkeys, so the control and prevention are described above.